Ellerhold/fs2es-indexer/README.md

 ### Searching for file created or last modified dates

-This will be added to Samba in an upcoming release (likely 4.22.7 and 4.23.4).
+This will be added to Samba in 4.23.4 and 4.22.7.

-You enable `elasticsearch:index_file_dates` in your `config.yml` and the indexer will add these two fields to the elasticsearch document.
+If you enable `elasticsearch:index_file_dates` in your `config.yml` the indexer will add these two fields to the elasticsearch document.
 Please be aware that populating these fields takes time and will cause a slower indexing run.

 Please be aware: the last modified date wont get updated immediately because this would put much more stress on the server.